SeBS-Flow: Benchmarking Serverless Cloud Function Workflows: Related Work

 Wen et al.~\cite{serverless-study} conducts a performance investigation of serverless workflows using two applications and microbenchmarks with varying numbers of functions, payload size, and parallelism.
 While they measure the execution time and estimate overhead, they do not evaluate scalability, billing, or investigate overhead sources.
 Instead, we focus on a wider collection of applications and propose a unifying model that allows developers to deploy and evaluate a single implementation across many cloud platforms.
 Moreover, we make all benchmark codes available and provide a ready-to-use benchmarking platform.
-Finally, we evaluated serverless Google Cloud Workflows instead of the non-serverless Google Cloud Composer.
+Finally, we evaluated serverless Google Cloud Workflows instead of the non-serverless Google Cloud Composer. \eurosys{XFBench~\cite{xfbench} provides chaining of different functions and deploying them to AWS Step Functions and Azure Durable Functions, while we focus on realistic and complete applications.
+Moreover, they do not consider cloud-native data movement between functions via cloud storage, do not evaluate the overhead of their platform transcription, and can not compare pricing between platforms.}

 Other authors analyzed the productivity of workflow languages and proposed alternative models.
 AFCL~\cite{afcl} is a custom and provider-independent orchestration language for serverless workflows, implemented on top of AWS Step Functions and IBM Composer.
 Burckhardt et al. explore the semantics of Durable Functions~\cite{durable-functions-semantics} and propose Netherite~\cite{netherite}, a new engine to replace Azure Durable Functions.